mm6/InternetOfThingsCourse/projects/project1/Project1_S21.md

 ### Part 5: Build a web site using a full page refresh with Express and Node-RED

+In this Part, you will configure a node in Node-RED to maker HTTP calls to a web server developed using Node.js and Express.

 ### Part 6: Build an AJAX web site using Express and Node-RED

+In this Part, you will add AJAX (Asynchronous Javascript and XML) capabilities to the web site developed in Part 5.

 ### Part 7: Build a websocket web site using Express and Node-RED

+In this Part, you will add websockets to the web site developed in Part 5.
+This Part will not use AJAX.